Self-Induced Superradiant Masing

-\textbf{Initial superradiant decay} \\ For all experiments, we employ the previously established protocol \cite{kersten2023triggered} for generating a uniformly inverted spin state.
-All $\mathrm{NV^\text{-}}$ spins are tuned into resonance with the cavity, using a static magnetic field with equal projections along the four diamond axes.
+\textbf{ Results} \\ \textbf{Initial superradiant decay and spectral hole} \\ For all experiments, we employ the previously established protocol \cite{kersten2023triggered} for generating a uniformly inverted spin state.
+All \NV{} spins are tuned into resonance with the cavity, using a static magnetic field with equal projections along the four diamond axes.
 We apply a microwave inversion pulse to homogeneously invert all spins from a relaxed initial state of the effective two-level systems.
-Subsequently, the spin ensemble is rapidly detuned from the cavity resonance and stored for a set hold time.
-This procedure allows for the preparation of states with uniform initial spin inversion $p_0 = \langle \sigma_z^i \rangle$ and almost zero transversal spin components $\langle \sigma_-^i \rangle \approx 0$.
+Subsequently, we rapidly detune the spin ensemble from the cavity resonance and store the inversion for a set hold time.
+This procedure allows for the preparation of states with uniform initial spin inversion $p_0 = \langle \sigma_j^z \rangle$ and almost zero transversal spin components $\langle \sigma_j^- \rangle \approx 0$.
 The values for $p_0$, bounded by $\pm 1$, are tunable within the range of $0.1$ to $0.4$ by modifying the hold time on the order of milliseconds.